-As water demand increases, the Sonoma County Water Agency strives to make efficient use of our limited supply of fresh water.
+As water demand increases, Sonoma Water strives to make efficient use of our limited supply of fresh water.
 Together with your local water supplier we are working to reduce demands on our system by implementing water conservation and water recycling programs.

 Recycled water is cleaned wastewater from homes and businesses.
 Water from sinks, toilets and indoor plumbing goes to a treatment facility.
 Advanced treatment processes are used to remove bacteria and pollutants.
 Treated wastewater undergoes extensive testing to ensure that it meets strict standards set by the California Department of Health Services.

 No. Several sections of the California Water Code (Water Code) confirm that existing water rights are not lost, reduced or affected by when the water-right holder uses recycled water instead of using the supply under his water right.

 The diagram below illustrates the path this water takes as it flows from our homes and businesses, is treated at a plant, and is then diverted for use in irrigation.

 The main use of recycled water is irrigation of crops and large landscaped areas such as golf courses, athletic fields, commercial and industrial parks, and cemeteries.
 More recently, its uses include process water for industry, wildlife habitat enhancement, residential landscapes, fountains and more.
 Recycled water is transported in your community through a system of purple pipes, completely separate from your drinking water and wastewater systems.

 It may benefit fish and other wildlife when less treated wastewater is discharged into and less fresh water is diverted from rivers and other water bodies, and